 - Communicate with the target users in each country to assist them in problems they face

 - Inspire the design of the app avatars, so the users to feel familiar when using and interacting with the simulation social stories scenarios.

-As mentioned above, role models will be used as so as to provide further support to the beneficiaries’ efforts to integrate in their new societies.
-Migrants and refugees, who have managed to integrate successfully, will share their stories through the scenarios and act as a “bridge” between the beneficiaries and the new conditions.
+As mentioned above, role models were used as so as to provide further support to the beneficiaries’ efforts to integrate in their new societies.
+Migrants and refugees, who have managed to integrate successfully, shared their stories through the scenarios and acted as a “bridge” between the beneficiaries and the new conditions.

 In conclusion the added value of the use of role models consists mainly on making clear to the beneficiaries, in a relatable and direct manner, that the main issues they have to address regard the need to change and relate and that this is possible in a mutually beneficial way for both the person and the hosting society.
-These role models are going to be selected following an interview approach in each country.
-Several criteria will be developed from the consortium for the selection of the most proper ones for the project success.
-A compensation is foreseen in special costs to ensure their engagement to project activities till the end of the project
+These role models were selected following an interview approach in each country.
+Several criteria were developed from the consortium for the selection of the most proper ones for the project success.